dgholz/docker-transmission/README.md

 I set `portmap: true` in config but the port is still closed!
 What gives?
 =========================================================================

 Transmission sends out a NAT-PMP (uPNP) packet to your router, asking it to forward connection to some port back to the same port at the address Tranmission is running on.
 Docker created a private internal network for your container, and NATs the traffic through the host Docker is running on.
-DOcker don't understand the uPNP packet, and isn't allowed to forward it, so it gets dropped.
+Docker doesn't understand the uPNP packet, and isn't allowed to forward it, so it gets dropped.

 Solutions:
   1. use `--net=host` so Docker does not set up NATting of the traffic from the container